When used appropriately and in moderation, those who can tolerate caffeine will find enormous benefits in drinking coffee every day.

 I personally like everything about coffee, from preparing to brewing to drinking.
-I also happen to love the french press.
+I also happen to love the French press.
 I think a slower way of making coffee enhances flavor, though I was an avid Keurig user as well, so whatever works for you.
-But back to the french press...fresh coffee, piping hot water, 4 minutes of anticipation - it's heavenly.
+But back to the French press...fresh coffee, piping hot water, 4 minutes of anticipation - it's heavenly.
 While I do enjoy cashew milk in my coffee, I've gotten away from the days of drinking my "sugar with coffee and cream" and prefer having it as close to its intended form as possible.

 Coffee really does make for better days and really, really crappy ones when you don't have it.
-There is an undeniable caffeine dependence that forms but whether or not you think that's a good or bad thing, depends on well, your personal take on it and research.
+There is an undeniable caffeine dependence that forms but whether or not you think that's a good or bad thing, depends on well, your personal take on it and your research.

 "Recent studies have generally found no connection between coffee and an increased risk of heart disease or cancer.
 In fact, some studies have found an association between coffee consumption and decreased overall mortality and possibly cardiovascular mortality, although this may not be true in younger people who drink large amounts of coffee."